resibots/blackdrops/docs/installation.md

 - `cd /path/to/repo/root` **(this is very important as the script assumes that you are in the root of the repo)**
 - `./scripts/install_deps_req.sh`

 Using the scripts, all of the custom dependencies (limbo, libcmaes, DART, NLOpt, robot\_dart) will be installed in `/path/to/repo/root/install` in order not to pollute your linux distribution.
 As such, you should update your `LD_LIBRARY_PATH` (or you can source the proper script --- see below).
-Consequently no `sudo` is required for this dependencies; nevertheless, `sudo` is still required for installing standard packages (like boost-dev packages, libeigen3-dev, etc).
+Consequently no `sudo` is required for these dependencies; nevertheless, `sudo` is still required for installing standard packages (like boost-dev packages, libeigen3-dev, etc).

 ### Compilation